2020 Update: Stocking fillers for the adventurer in your life - gift ideas for hikers this Christmas

 Sit mat - keeping warm and dry is vital when hiking and camping.
 And sitting on rocks and logs does neither and isn't comfortable.
 Whether stopping for a breather and a cuppa or sitting down to enjoy a summit view or picnic, this will be a welcome Christmas gift addition to any walker or rambler's day bag.

 Be warned - not all sit mats are equal.
-There are very cheap versions available and there are also more cushioned self-inflating designs but we favour the simplicity and efficiency of a silver coated egg-crate foam design.
-We believe the Thermarest Z Seat is the king of all sit mats.
+There are cheap versions available and there are also more cushioned self-inflating designs but we favour the simplicity and efficiency of a silver coated egg-crate foam design.
+We believe the Thermarest Z Seat (pictured) is the king of all sit mats (though stock is increasingly difficult to get in Europe).
 For an item that's the best in its field, it won't break the bank and, bonus, it certainly helps fill a stocking!

 Hiking Socks - usually socks are as boring a present as a monogrammed handkerchief but not good quality hiking socks.
 To anyone who regularly walks the hills, footcare and comfort are essential.
 Without warm, dry, comfortable feet we have no mode of transport.